-The reality is, real estate can be a source of passive income.
+The reality is, real estate can be a great source of passive income.

 Will it require a little elbow grease and money to get started?
 Definitely.

-Will tenants drive you bat-shit crazy?
+Will tenants drive you up a wall?
 No doubt.

 Are those reasons enough to avoid making an extra $1000, $5000, or $10,000+ every month?
 Only you can answer that.

 All I know is that many people have used real estate to build wealth and become millionaires.
 And most started out with just one property.

 Now if you think they’re managing properties themselves, you’re mistaken.